-• If the drive is moved with the aid of the function generator, it should be noted that the motor speed and the repetition frequency are used to determine for how long and how far the motor rotates in one direction.
+If the drive is moved with the aid of the function generator, it should be noted that the motor speed and the repetition frequency are used to determine for how long and how far the motor rotates in one direction.
 This must be noted if the machine is equipped with mechanical end stops.

-The integrated function generator and programmable analog outputs (X#5 Pin 3 and Pin 4) are used to tune the controller.
+The integrated function generator and the programmable analog outputs (X#5 Pin 3 and Pin 4) are used to tune the controller.

-4.6.1 Integrated function generator
+4.6.1 The integrated function generator

-The servocontroller features an integrated function generator which can be used to tune the controller by means of the step response.
-Speed and position setpoints can be generated and fed into the corresponding control loop.
-The function generator can be selected as compensator reference with the command "OR".
+The servocontroller features an integrated function generator which can be used for setting the controller with the aid of its step response.
+Speed references can be generated and fed into the control loop.
+With the command "OR", the function generator can be selected as the reference signal source (compensator reference).